Shigeki

 [0008] It is an object of the present invention to provide a

-biocompatible transparent sheet that is flexible, soft, and safe.
+biocompatible transparent sheet that is flexible, soft, and

-The biocompatible transparent sheet has high biocompatibility and
+safe.
+The biocompatible transparent sheet has high

-a high ability to adsorb a biologically relevant substance, can be
+biocompatibility and a high ability to adsorb a biologically

-used as a novel biomaterial, and can be used to observe the
+relevant substance, can be used as a novel biomaterial, and can

-propagation, differentiation, and/or the like of living cells in
+like of living cells in real time.

 [0009] The present invention is characterized in that the

-biocompatible transparent sheet is produced in such a manner that
+biocompatible transparent sheet is produced in such a manner

-substrate is then dissolved in the solvent.
+ceramics and the substrate is then dissolved in the solvent.

 [0010] The biocompatible transparent sheet of the present